 Accessories You Can Wear with Brown Dress Shoes

-You’ve done all the hard work of ensuring that your brown shoes match with the rest of your outfit.
+You’ve worked hard to ensure that your brown shoes match the rest of your outfit.
 Well done, but your work isn’t over yet.

 Now comes the next task of making sure that the rest of everything you are wearing belongs.
 That’s right; your accessories are the next category that you need to think about.

 You want to present a unified, fully matching appearance.
 That means every detail must work with all the other parts of our outfit.

 It is a generally accepted rule that your belt must always match your shoes, especially if both are leather.

 A black belt with a pair of light brown shoes would be a tremendous conflict.
 Neither piece would look right, and your entire wardrobe for the day would be off-kilter.

 To prevent any significant clashes, stick with a belt the same color and shade as your shoes.
 Since your belt is likely the most noticeable of your accessories, this is the one you need to pay the most attention to.